syncfusion-content/angular-docs/angular/Chart/Legend.md

 ---
 layout: post
-title: Chart Legend in Angular| Syncfusion
+title: Legend in Angular Chart Control | Syncfusion
-description: Learn here all more about Chart legend support in Syncfusion Angular control, its elements, and more.
+description: Learn here all more about legend support in Syncfusion Essential Angular Chart control, its elements, and more.
 platform: Angular
 control: Chart
 documentation: ug